 Furthermore, Nobel Biocare implants carry a warranty that allows for their replacement in the event of implant failure.
 Implants have a 98% success rate as well as a long list of qualifying criteria, so your chances of experiencing implant failure are already mitigated when you work with an experienced practitioner.
 In the very unlikely event that your implant does fail, you will be offered a replacement.

 Will My Health Insurance Cover My Dental Implant Cost?

 In many health policies, a dental implant is listed as a policy exclusion because it is an elective procedure, however there are some circumstances under which your implant procedure may be covered.

 Will your implant surgery be done in hospital?

 If you need a major bone graft or need to be put under anaesthetic, you may need to be admitted to a hospital for your dental implant surgery.

 Do you have extras cover?

 Implants fall under periodontics, and if your health insurance policy does include periodontics your dental implants are likely to be covered.
 It’s quite possible that the full amount won’t be covered and there may be some out-of-pocket costs for you to budget.

 Remember: Do not go ahead with any treatment until you have confirmed your cover with your insurance provider.

-To find out more about the cost of dental implants and how you can save in the long term by doing it right the first time, please give us a call: (02) 9051 0600
+To find out more about the cost of dental implants and how you can save in the long term by doing it right the first time, give us a call to schedule a consultation near you: (02) 9051 0600